mohse-n/L7N_EtherLab/README.md

 This repository contains example code (orginiated from and similar to the examples in IgH EtherCAT Master library), written for motion control of two servomotors connected to LS Mecapion L7N servo drives in CSP mode.
 The codes are extensively commented to facilitate the conversion process to other setups.
-Perhaps more importantly, in "Installation guide" folder, you will find a step-by-step and tested procedure for installing RTAI and subsequently
+Additionally, in "Installation guide" folder, you will find a step-by-step and tested procedure for installing RTAI and subsequently
 IgH Master.
 ___
 To run the programs, after installing the IgH Master library, copy-and-replace each in the "examples" folder, and